Top 10 best hostels in Porto

 This is an amazing area to stay in Porto if you want to avoid the crowds, as this hostel in Porto is located in Bonfim, a residential area full of trendy hipster places and traditional Portuguese stores.
 I should know, I live in this neighborhood 🙂

-How to get there: the subway station Bolhão and Faria Guimarães are 10min walking distance.
+How to get there: the subway station Bolhão and Faria Guimarães are a 10 minutes walking distance.

-This hostel in Porto has some of the best common areas of this list – including a marvelous living room where it is really easy to meet people, and a really large shared kitchen.
+Best Guest Porto Hostel has some of the best common areas of this list – including a marvelous living room where it is really easy to meet people, and a really large shared kitchen.
 For me this is an important criteria when choosing a hostel because I love to cook (it allows you to save some money too) and quite often the hostels’ kitchen are a war zone.

 The dormitories are full of light and painted in bright colours, which makes them particularly cheerful.
 I love it!